Did you know the average American will eat about 28 pigs in total in their lifetime? Clearly, we love our pork.

 3. Give the Pig a Bath

-When you are finished weighing your pig, you’ll want to bathe it.
-If you opted out of weighing the pig, then you’ll want to just lay the pig on a flat surface (as we did), or you can hang it temporarily just to bathe.
+When you are finished weighing your pig, you’ll bathe it.
+If you opted out of weighing the pig, then you’ll just lay the pig on a flat surface (as we did), or you can hang it temporarily just to bathe.

-So if the pig is hanging then you’ll want to wear gloves and spray it down with a water hose.
+If the pig is hanging then you’ll wear gloves and spray it down with a water hose.
 From there use a scrub brush and scrub the dirt from the pig.